-An online registration form is used on our volunteering platform to ensure the recruitment process is consistent.
+An online application form is used on our volunteering platform to ensure the recruitment process is consistent.

 We invite applicants to give as much relevant information as possible on their form to demonstrate how they meet the requirements of the volunteering role they wish to be considered for.

-The registration form allows the applicant to highlight areas of particular interest, their qualities, skills and abilities, allowing us to identify a potential match to a suitable available role.
-Applicants are welcome to send a CV in addition, but as a minimum should complete the registration form.
+The application form allows the applicant to highlight areas of particular interest, their qualities, skills and abilities.
+This information will be downloaded into an anonymous shortlisting table, which helps us to identify potential matches for a suitable available role.

+Applicants are welcome to send a CV in addition, but as a minimum should answer the basic questions on the application form.

 A hard copy version is available for those who are not confident in using computers or have limited digital access.